dvdzs8/DanceIt/README.md

 - [ ]  promote danceit
     - [ ]  karina’s dance team
     - [ ]  pitt: fresa, dance clubs
-    - [ ]  other dancer friends: patrick upton
+    - [ ]  other dancer friends: patrick
-- sort the inputtable areas after entering?
+- [ ] sort the inputtable areas after entering?

-# Commands for Development
-to create a new project:
-$ npm create vite@latest nameOfProject
-$ cd nameOfProject
-$ npm install

-to run:
+# How to Run
-$ npm run dev
+Run with: npm run dev

-to build for production:
-$ npm build
-or something like that

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Open your web browser and go to URL: localhost:5173